eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 Defines a custom table extraction strategy using YAML syntax.
 Only used if "custom" is selected as the table strategy.

 **<a id="parameter_doc_text_strategy">Text extraction strategy</a>**

 Method used to extract text in PDF pages.
+For further explanation click [here](https://github.com/jsvine/pdfplumber/blob/stable/README.md#extracting-text).

-Avaiable strategies include:
+Available strategies include:
 - *default*: Balanced for most digital PDFs.
 - *raw*: Extract the PDFs with no merging of text fragments.
 - *scanned*: Best for scanned PDFs as it merges text more agressively.